LOGIN

 PMID: 20724741

 Hyatt RE, Cowl CT, Bjoraker JA, et al. Conditions associated with an abnormal nonspecific pattern of pulmonary function tests.
 Chest, 2009; 135:419-24.
-Study found airway hyperresponsiveness and obesity were the most common causes of nonspecific PFT results in which the FVC is reduced but the FEV1/FVC and TLC are normal.
+This study found airway hyperresponsiveness and obesity were the most common causes of nonspecific PFT results in which the FVC is reduced but the FEV1/FVC and TLC are normal.
 Other studies found weakness and bronchiectasis associated with this pattern.

 PMID: 18812444